scando1993/thingsboard.github.io/docs/user-guide/rule-engine-2-0/pe/transformation-nodes.md

 {% assign feature = "PE Transformation Nodes" %}{% include templates/pe-feature-banner.md %}

-Transformation Nodes that are specific to ThingsBoard PE.
+Transformation Nodes that are specific to Pacificsoft PE.
 Used for changing incoming Message fields like Originator, Message Type, Payload and Metadata.

 * TOC
 {:toc}